openhab/openhab-alexa/USAGE.md

 A device attribute represents one or more [Alexa Smart Home interface capabilities](https://developer.amazon.com/docs/device-apis/list-of-interfaces.html) that defines the supported functionalities of a given device.

+While the majority of the device attributes are based on the Alexa native/specific capabilities, some, such as [`PositionState`](#positionstate), were introduced in the skill to fill the lack of native support using a combination of [generic capabilities](#generic-capabilities) in order to ease the configuration of commonly used functionalities.

 For device attributes used in a [group endpoint](#group-endpoint), if multiple items with the same attribute are part of a group, only the first one will be considered while the others will be ignored.
 This doesn't apply to [generic attributes](#generic-attributes).

 Any group level metadata parameters are passed to each members part of that group.
 This is useful when the same parameter is used across multiple item capabilities of a group endpoint.
 For example, the `scale` temperature/setpoint parameter in a `Thermostat` group.